knative/serving/docs/spec/normative_examples.md

 ```

 Even when ready, the new revision does not automatically start serving
-traffic, as the route was pinned to revision `def`.
+production traffic, as the route was pinned to revision `def`.
+It will, however,
+be optionally accessible under the name `latest.my-service...` for initial
+manual testing.

 The user can then begin the rollout of revision ghi: